 The basic concept of an mhealth app is a tool that is user-friendly and can be easily installed on the customer’s mobile device.
 Some of them come free, while others demand a monthly/annual fee.
 The main idea of modern mhealth is autonomy, cost effectiveness, and increased access to medical services for all populations.

 - Autonomy.
 Using an mhealth app doesn’t necessarily mean a doctor-and-patient interaction.
-Most mhealth apps are designed for personal use, providing a patient with more independence in their health decisions;
+Most mhealth apps are designed for personal use, providing patients with more independence in their health decisions;

 - Cost-effectiveness.
 An mhealth tool improves chronic disease management.
 In turn, the user can timely detect any deterioration, contact the hospital, and receive the medical help that is lower in price and higher in quality;